Michigan Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Preparing your vehicle for transit in Michigan requires attention to a few key details specific to our state's climate and infrastructure.
+Preparing your vehicle for transit in Michigan requires attention to the state's unique climate and road conditions.
+Here's what you need to do:

-Yes, your vehicle is insured during shipment in Michigan.
+Yes, your vehicle is insured when shipping in Michigan.
 All carriers we work with are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
 We verify that each carrier's insurance is valid and active before your shipment begins.

 This insurance protects your vehicle during transit.
-However, we recommend reviewing your own auto insurance policy to understand what coverage may apply during shipping, as policies vary.
+However, we recommend reviewing your own auto insurance policy to understand what coverage applies during shipping.
+Some policies include coverage for vehicles in transit, while others may not.
+A quick call to your insurance agent can clarify what's covered on your end.

-We recommend scheduling your pickup at least two to three weeks in advance for the best rates and availability in Michigan.
-The sooner you book, the better—this gives carriers time to bundle your shipment with others heading the same direction.
+We recommend scheduling your pickup at least two to three weeks in advance for Michigan shipments.
+This gives carriers time to consolidate your vehicle with others heading in the same direction, which helps you get better rates.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.